- Sort by:

 Dodd gradually rose to prominence during the 1930s by winning several awards in national competitive exhibitions.
 This increased recognition led to his appointment as artist-in-residence at the University of Georgia in 1937; he became chair of the department the following year.
 Dodd was an able administrator who, during the course of his nearly 40-year career at the university, transformed the art school into one of the best in the country.
 The program was officially named the Lamar Dodd School of Art in 1995.
 By the 1940s Dodd was firmly established as a nationally recognized artist and educator.
 He was a leading figure in a wide variety of art organizations and later served as a cultural envoy for the Department of State.
 With a $10,000 grant from the General Education Board of the Rockefeller Foundation, Dodd made his first trip to Europe in 1953 and spent six months visiting churches, museums, and sites important to artists he admired.
 In 1954 he was elected to the first of two terms as president of the College Art Association, becoming the first painter to hold that office.
 In 1962 he was named chairman of the National Council of the Arts in Education.

 Dodd continued to paint and exhibited regularly at the Grand Central Moderns gallery in New York, the National Arts Club, and the Pennsylvania Academy of the Fine Arts.
 In 1959 he was elected a full member of the National Academy of Design.
-In 1963 he was one of seven artists invited by NASA to record the Mercury-Atlas 9 mission, the longest American manned spaceflight to date (some of Dodd’s works for the project were included in the National Gallery of Art's Eyewitness to Space exhibition in 1965).
+In 1963 he was one of seven artists invited by NASA to record the Mercury-Atlas 9 mission; some of Dodd’s works for the project were included in the Eyewitness to Space exhibition at the National Gallery of Art in 1965.
 He continued to work as a NASA artist for future missions, including the Apollo 11 moon landing in 1969.
 In the introduction to Dodd’s 1970 retrospective at the High Museum and the Georgia Museum of Art, Lloyd Goodrich deemed the 25 paintings that resulted from the Apollo 11 project to be Dodd's most original and impressive works.